philnguyen/soft-contract/README.md

         git clone https://github.com/philnguyen/soft-contract.git
 	    cd path/to/soft-contract
-    	raco make main.rkt
-	    raco link
+		raco pkg install

 4. Run the benchmarks.
 This step assumes `z3` is available in `$PATH`.

-        cd path/to/soft-contract/benchmark-verification
+        cd path/to/soft-contract/src/benchmark-verification
 	    raco test main.rkt

 ### Build the `try-scv-racket` server

-This step assumes that you have built `soft-contract` and performed `raco link` as in the [previous section](#Build the `soft-contract` repository)
+This step assumes that you have built `soft-contract` and performed `raco pkg install` as in the [previous section](#Build the `soft-contract` repository)

 1. Clone the `try-scv-racket` repository